der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordList.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The name of this negative keyword list.
+String|Name of this negative keyword list.

 ## <a name="setname~string-name~"></a>setName(String name)
 Sets the name of this negative keyword list.